 Over the past hundred years, health care has changed dramatically.
 What used to be a physician-patient relationship has evolved to include multiple professionals trained in different disciplines.
-Now, this team of what once involved only two players has expanded to include nurse practitioners, physician assistants, dieticians, occupational therapists, physical therapists, pharmacists, and many other disciplines.
+Now, this team of what once involved only two players has expanded to include nurse practitioners, physician assistants, dietitians, occupational therapists, physical therapists, pharmacists, and many other disciplines.
 Previously, the physician was the only health care provider required to earn a doctorate degree.
 However, with the rise in educational standards across the United States, many health care professionals now must possess doctorates in their respective fields before even beginning their careers.
-These non-physician health care professionals have earned doctorate degrees, but the question remains unanswered as to whether or not it is ethical for them to introduce themselves to patients as “doctors” in health care settings.
+These non-physician health care professionals have earned doctorate degrees, but the question remains unanswered as to whether patients understand the roles of those providing their care.

-In contrast, physician education standards have been stringent since the thirteenth century.
+Physician educational standards were first established in the thirteenth century.
 During this time, the first Doctorate of Medicine was granted by Schola Medica Salernitana which was a medical school in Salerno, Italy.
 Earning the degree required four years of didactic training followed by one year of supervised practice.
 Four centuries later, Columbia University issued the first North American Doctorate of Medicine in 1767.

-The requirements to become a physician have remained relatively consistent for around six hundred years.
 Currently, physicians must complete a bachelor’s degree in addition to the prerequisite courses in English, chemistry, physics, biology, anatomy, and organic chemistry if not already included in their degree’s curriculum.
 This is followed by four years of medical school after which is three to seven years of residency training depending on specialty.
 If physicians choose to sub-specialize in a particular field post-residency graduation, they may apply for fellowship programs ranging from one to three years in length.
-Thus, the minimum number of years of education and supervised practice needed for a physician is eleven years while for some sub-specialties as many as eighteen years may be required.
+Upon completion of medical school, they too, have earned the right to be called doctors.

-Regardless of the differences among education lengths, physicians as well as other health care providers who hold doctorate level degrees have technically earned the right to be called “doctor.”
-In today’s society, however, the term “doctor” is usually synonymous with “physician.”
+Regardless of the changes in educational requirements, all healthcare providers who hold doctorate degrees have unquestionably earned the right to introduce themselves as ‘doctor.’
+Unfortunately, the term ‘doctor’ is usually synonymous with ‘physician’ especially in healthcare settings.
 At the end of almost every pharmaceutical advertisement on television, almost universally the phrases “Ask your doctor if you experience side effects while taking this medication,” or “Ask your doctor if it is okay to resume physical activity while taking this medication” are standard.
-Patients make appointments with their doctors, and parents jokingly encourage their children to marry doctors.
-In each of these situations, doctor is unquestionably used as a synonym for physician which is a term that only encompasses those who have earned either a Doctorate of Osteopathic Medicine (D.O.) or a Doctorate of Medicine (M.D.).
+In each of these situations, doctor is used as a synonym for physician.

 One aspect that has made this topic debatable is the setting in which the doctor title is used.
 For example, when professors at various universities introduce themselves with the aforementioned dignitary, most people in the classroom are aware that their professors are not physicians but rather, well-educated individuals in their fields of study.
 However, in a health care setting, patients often assume that professionals who introduce themselves as a doctors are, in fact, physicians, and this is especially true in areas with a lower socioeconomic status where the average education level is less than a bachelor’s degree.

-Some may argue that patients should ask if they are unsure of their providers’ status; however, this is unreasonable.
-The burden of clear communication should not belong to patients.
-That burden lies with us, the health care professionals.
-We are responsible for their lives, and we should be responsible for clarity in communication.
-The question of which individuals should be allowed to introduce themselves as “doctors” should not be answered based on pride, but rather by carefully reviewing the medical ethics of the context with the highest emphases placed on patient education and safety.
+Some may argue that patients should ask if they are unsure of their health professional’s status; however, it is not a patient’s responsibility to garner clarification.
+That burden of clear communication lies with us, the current and future health care professionals.
+We are or one day will be responsible for their lives, and we should be responsible for clarity in communication.
+All graduates of doctorate programs have earned the right to introduce themselves with the ‘doctor’ dignitary, and the question of whether patients understand which individuals are providing their care can be answered simply: by clearly explaining roles, encouraging questions, and asking patients if they understand.